wesleydeal/wesleydeal.github.io/content/now.md

 ## Motorcycling

-Early this year, I purchased a Kawasaki KLX250S.
-It's a small dual-sport (dirt & street riding) bike.
+Early this year, I purchased a Kawasaki KLX250S, essentially a dirt bike with a license plate.
 The idea was to recapture what I enjoyed about riding dirt bikes with my dad years ago, and to have something that could get me to trails without needing a truck.
 I've yet to really take it offroad, but I have thoroughly enjoyed riding the thing on the street even though it vibrates like crazy---a single cylinder flying up and down at 8000rpm just to reach ~60mph.

-At the moment, I'm waiting for my rear tire to be replaced by a local shop.
-I'm going with something more road-oriented: a Shinko 244 to replace the old Kendra K760 that perished due to an unfortunate encounter with a screw and a couple of miles of riding flat.
+And to be honest, I'm already tempted to look for something more powerful.